artiebits/memdir/README.md

 # memdir

-Lightweight memory manager for AI agents.
+Memory manager for AI agents.

-Core ideas:
-- Local-first — no network calls, no external services, private by design
-- File-based — memory is inspectable and editable
-- Embedding-based — semantic search without a vector DB
+- No data leaves your machine
-- Plug-and-play — works with Ollama, llama.cpp, or any local LLM provider
+- Works with any LLM

-Perfect if you’re developing small-medium agents that need to remember things across sessions without relying on vector DBs or paid services.
+- Stores memory in human-readable, editable files

+**Who would use this?**

+- Those who want fast setup without API keys or paid subscriptions
+- Those who prioritize privacy and offline-first AI agents
+- Those who want to open a .md file and see exactly what the agent "knows"

 ## Installation